will-afs/WazeTT/README.md

 Exemples of use cases :
 - ⛑️ Helping rescuers estimating the possible positions of an injured person in the nature
+- 👮 Helping police locating fugitives
+- 🔥 Helping firefighters estimating the propagation of the fire in a forest
+- 🌊 Helping engineers sizing hydraulic structures by estimating flood propagation
 - ⛰️ Helping hikers finding their way in the mountain
 - 💣 Helping the army finding its way in their intervention missions given dynamic events (e.g. collapse of a bridge, presence of terrorists, etc.)
-- 🔥 Helping firefighters estimating the propagation of the fire in a forest
-- 🌊 Helping engineers sizing hydraulic structures by estimating flood propagation
-- 👮 Helping police locating fugitives
-- and many more !
+- ... and many more !

 *Note : this solution is made to be executable locally, i.e. without any internet connection*